dqops/dqo/docs/checks/column/nulls/nulls-percent-anomaly-stationary.md

 **nulls percent anomaly stationary** checks

 **Description**
-Column level check that ensures that the null percent value in a monitored column is within a two-tailed percentile from measurements made during the last 90 days.
+Column-level check that ensures that the null percent value in a monitored column is within a two-tailed percentile from measurements made during the last 90 days.
 Use in partitioned checks.

 ___